-The Biomedical Sciences Master's program Cancer, Stem Cells and Developmental Biology (CSDB) is one of the Master's programs in the Biomedical Sciences offered by the Graduate School of Life Sciences of Utrecht University.
+The Master's programme Cancer, Stem Cells and Developmental Biology (CSDB) is one of the Master's programmes in Biomedical Sciences offered by the Graduate School of Life Sciences of Utrecht University.
 It focuses on understanding processes underlying cancer and developmental biology using techniques and applications of (post-)genomic research including next generation sequencing, expression profiling, proteomics, advanced microscopy, bioinformatics, and systems biology approaches.
 Students of this programme will learn to explore the mysteries of embryonic growth, stem cells, signalling, gene regulation, evolution, and development in relation to health and disease.

 Students will find their way in this field of research by active participation in solving one or more biological or biomedical research questions.
-The program consists of practical research projects and theoretical courses.
+The programme consists of practical research projects and theoretical courses.

-The program aims at attracting the most talented and motivated students of Life Sciences from The Netherlands and abroad.
-Once admiited to the program, students from outside the European Union can apply for a (very competitive) Utrecht Excellence Scholarship.
+The programme aims at attracting the most talented and motivated students of Life Sciences from The Netherlands and abroad.
+Once admiited to the programme, students from outside the European Union can apply for a (very competitive) Utrecht Excellence Scholarship.